swcarpentry/python-novice-gapminder/index.md

 *   Interpret common error messages
 *   Track down bugs by running small tests of program modules

-## Stage 2 - Assessment Evidence
+## Stage 2 - Assessment

 Running and Quitting Interactively
-:   FIXME: exercises
+:   Run an interactive Python interpreter; print 1+2; exit the interpreter

 Variables and Assignment
-:   FIXME: exercises
+:   trace behavior of swapping with intermediate variable; calculate elapsed time in seconds

 Data Types and Type Conversion
-:   FIXME: exercises
+:   predict types (or errors) of various operations; add conversion functions to broken code to make it work

 Built-in Functions and Help
-:   FIXME: exercises
+:   len (of strings); max

 Libraries
-:   FIXME: exercises
+:   os (for getcwd and chdir, needed to load data files); python.org docs

 Reading Tabular Data
-:   FIXME: exercises
+:   read CSV with NumPy

 Collective Operations
-:   FIXME: exercises
+:   row and column averages

+Plotting
+:   plotting averages; scatterplots

 Running Saved Programs
-:   FIXME: exercises
+:   FIXME: depends on tools

 For Loops
-:   FIXME: exercises using character strings
+:   reverse a string

 Lists
-:   FIXME: exercises on indexing and looping
+:   looping over a range of numbers

 Looping Over Data Sets
-:   FIXME: exercises
+:   glob; process each file in a directory

+Error Messages
+:   diagnose and fix several broken programs (some syntax errors, some runtime errors)

 Conditionals
-:   FIXME: exercises testing characters inside loops and then checking data set sizes

-Plotting
-:   FIXME: exercises
+:   counting vowels; check sizes of data files

+Writing Functions
+:   check sizes of data files in a directory (name given as arg)

+The Call Stack and Variable Scoping
+:   trace and draw execution of functions calling functions

+Documentation
+:   add docstrings to functions written earlier

+Programming Style
+:   clean up badly-written 20-line program

+Debugging
+:   debug one-page program by importing and then testing functions with small lists

+Testing
+:   write Nose tests for the functions in the one-page program above

 ## Stage 3 - Learning Plan